trushil/Arduino-Security-Panel-System/README.md

 * **/documentation** - Contains the project proposal and design report of this project which was submitted to the instructor.
 * **/hardware** - Contains PCB design files.
 * **/img** - Contains all the image files of this project
-* **/libraries** - Contains all the libraries that was required to buid this project.
+* **/libraries** - Contains all the libraries that is required to buid this project.
 * **/src** - Contains the .ino files for Arduino Mega and ESP8266 Wifi Module.
 * **/LICENSE** - Contains the details of the license for this project.